bashz/chrome-easy-slack/README.md

 see [Deploying](#Deploying) and [Configuration](#Configuration) to start and test.

-It is best to respect some architectural convientions as below:
+It is best to respect some architectural conventions as below:
-/js is entended for content scripts.
+/js is intended for content scripts.
-/option is entended for users settings of the extension.
+/option is intended for users settings of the extension.

 Feel free to fork & develop your own addition to the extension, and please consider requesting pulls from me.

-The extension is at a very early stage now, so please take a look at the [issues](https://github.com/bashz/chrome-easy-slack/issues) you might find listed issues sharing same interest with your developement, contrbutions are much apreciated.
+The extension is at a very early stage now, so please take a look at the [issues](https://github.com/bashz/chrome-easy-slack/issues) you might find listed issues sharing same interest with your development, contributions are much appreciated.